Show transcript Play Pause

 A light in the night.
 The miner's lamp.

 For miners, working lamps were essential for survival.
 They were often the only source of light in their workplace.
-Safety lamps indicated whether the air was ‘clean’ or contained explosive methane.
+Safety lamps indicated whether air was ‘clean’ or contained explosive methane.
 However, miner's lamps were and still are sought-after collector's items.